 Regular Mow: Areas historically maintained as manicured turf grass for recreation purposes.
-Should any of these areas be removed from recreational use, please notify NR and we will update the plan accordingly.
+Should any of these areas be removed from recreational use, please notify Natural Resources Staff and we will update the plan accordingly.
 Also included in this category is right-of-way mowing for trails and roads.
 Staff should maintain a mower width of finish mow adjacent to all paved roads and trails.
-Open herbaceous areas outside of right-of-way should be managed as grasslands management unless specifically designated as another classification.
+Open herbaceous areas outside of right-of-way should be managed with annual spot mowing unless specifically designated as another classification.

-Grassland Management: Areas that should be maintained as open herbaceous land.
+Annual Spot Mow: Areas that should be maintained as open herbaceous land.
 Includes abandoned recreation areas, among others.
 To maintain these areas only woody shrubs should be controlled.
-It is not necessary to mow the entire area annually, if woody shrubs are controlled by partial mowing.
+It is not necessary to mow the entire area annually if woody shrubs are controlled by partial mowing.
 Considerations for this classification of mowed area should include the presence of wildlife during rearing and feeding seasons for grassland habitat animals.
-Mowing should be conducted in these areas between September 1st - March 31st unless otherwise noted in the plan.
-If these areas must absolutely be mowed outside this timeframe to achieve aesthetic or recreational needs, staff should carefully sweep the area and contact NR before proceeding to mow.
+Mowing should be conducted in these areas between November 1st - March 1st unless otherwise noted in the plan.
+If these areas must absolutely be mowed outside this timeframe to achieve aesthetic or recreational needs, staff should carefully sweep the area and contact Natural Resources Staff before proceeding to mow.
 Not adhering to this timeframe could result in "incidental take" or unintended killing of an animal which may have regulatory compliance consequences.

 Natural Areas: Natural Areas are maintained by the Natural Resources Department staff.
-At no time should these areas be mowed, or woody species be controlled without prior approval from the Natural Resources Manager or Coordinator.
+At no time should these areas be mowed, or woody species be controlled without prior approval from the Chief of Natural Resources or Natural Resources Coordinator.
+Habitat specific annual mowing plans should be carried out in accordance with plans established in coordination with Natural Resources staff.